thomashirtz/notion-scholar/README.md

 **Would give:**
 `vaswani2017attention.pdf`

-If two paper publish the same year, with the same beginning of the word, I add a `1` and `2` depending on which one was first release.
+If an author publish two papers the same year with the same beginning first word, it is possible to add an `1` and `2` depending on which one was the first released.

 For example:
 - Soft Actor-Critic Algorithms and Applications, Tuomas Haarnoja et al., 2018